Business Report Writing Course: From Core Skills to AI Tools

 Business Writing.
 Communicate with clarity and impact.

-You’ll learn to craft each report around a concise, high-level message, supported by logically ordered support points.
+This immersive course explains firstly how to use AI as a thought partner to ensure you have addressed audience needs and covered all necessary angles.
+You’ll then learn to craft each report around a concise high-level message, supported by logically ordered support points.
 You’ll learn how to decide how little or how much technical detail to include, what to do about business jargon, and what to do when new facts force you to change the report angle.

-This immersive course builds on the essential learnings of Business Writing Course: Essentials, and can be taken on its own or in conjunction with that course.
+The course builds on the essential learnings of the Centre’s one-day Business Writing Essentials Course: From Core Skills to AI Tools, and can be taken on its own or in conjunction with that course.

 Outcomes